Date: 27 June 2015. Take Small Bites

 times with good friends.

 minutes.
-It was one of Daddy's rules.
+This was one of Daddy's rules.
 If he said we were leaving we

 did so, quickly and with no nonsense.